ivan-radic/udl-documentation/docs/numbers.md

 ## Extra characters 2

-These extra characters are used exactly like Extras1 but Extras2 are used in combination with __Suffix1__. e.g. "__A B C D E F a b c d e f__"
+These extra characters are used exactly like Extras1 but Extras2 are used in combination with Suffix1. e.g. "A B C D E F a b c d e f"

 ## Suffix characters 1

 Some languages define HEX notifications as a suffix.
-Let's use __'H__ as an example:
+Let's use "'H" as an example:

 ```
 1234567890ABCDEF'H